heirloompixels/kyle.modernancient.org-old/index.md

 ---
 layout: post
-title: introduction
+title: words (sparse)
 ---

 Digital ruminations.
 Collections.
 Thoughts.
 Theories, both sound or otherwise.
 Whispers.
 Contemplations and conundrums.
 Misunderstandings a sublime synchronicity.

-{% newthought 'The collected (condensed) works' %} of Kyle Cunningham, painter and desert dweller.
+<span class="newthought">The collected (condensed) works</span> of Kyle Cunningham, painter and desert dweller.
 Printmaker and purveyor of handcrafted adornment.
 Notes and rumination upon various subjects pertaining and not pertaining to his own creations.
 This is a collection of established quips and visual cues accompanied.{% sidenote 'sn-id-whatever' 'This is not a normal website, not in the portfolio sense.
 Rather it is an art project of its own, my portfolio forming a foundation of the contents of this creation.
 It’s not a blog or a scrapbook but rather a book in the metaphorical sense.
 A collection of my thoughts, creations, motivations, ideas, desires and actions in life.'%}